How Kacey Musgraves Followed Her Arrow to Become a Music Superstar

 She grabbed the attention of Joe Jonas at the Stagecoach Music Festival who says doing a collaboration with her "would be a dream."

-And regardless of if she receives Grammy nominations Tuesday morning, Kacey has big plans for 2019.
+And regardless of if she receives Grammy nominations this week, Kacey has big plans for 2019.
 After all you can't blame an artist for following her arrow.

 "I want to do some pushing.
 It might sound cliché, but it's not money or fame that drives me," she previously told GQ.
 "The idea of total music freedom, achieving that is what keeps me going and thinking and working.
 Of course, now that I'm in such a positive place it feels a lot easier to do that.
 And it's more exciting."